Black Cat Bar: Police harassment

 In 1948, the San Francisco Police Department and the Alcoholic Beverage Control Commission, in response to the Black Cat's increasing homosexual clientele, began a campaign of harassment against the bar and its patrons.
 Bar owner Stoumen was charged with such crimes as "keeping a disorderly house" and the State Board of Equalization suspended the bar's liquor license indefinitely.
 In response and on principle, Stoumen, who was heterosexual, took the state to court.
 In 1951, the California Supreme Court, in Stoumen v.
 Reilly (37 Cal.2d 713) ruled that "[i]n order to establish 'good cause' for suspension of plaintiff's license, something more must be shown than that many of his patrons were homosexuals and that they used his restaurant and bar as a meeting place."
 This was one of the earliest legal affirmations of the rights of gay people in the United States.
 The court qualified its opinion, however, by stating that ABC might still close gay bars with "proof of the commission of illegal or immoral acts on the premises."

 In response to this legal victory and based on the "illegal or immoral acts" language of the opinion, the state passed a constitutional amendment creating the California Department of Alcoholic Beverage Control (ABC).
 The California State Assembly in 1955 passed a law authorizing broad powers for the ABC to shut down any "resort [for] sexual perverts."
 The Black Cat was shut down under this authority, along with a number of other establishments.
-In a test case involving an Oakland bar, Vallerga v.
+In 1958, the California Courts of Appeal affirmed the authority of the ABC in Nickola v.
+Munro, but in a 1959 case involving an Oakland bar, Vallerga v.
 Department of Alcoholic Beverage Control, the California Supreme Court struck down this new law as unconstitutional.
 This decision was not a complete victory, as the court noted that had the ABC's revocation been based on "reports of women dancing with other women and women kissing other women" it might have upheld the law.
 Homosexuals, therefore, had won the right to assemble but only if they agreed not to touch.

 Police and city officials responded to the increasing visibility of the Black Cat and other gay bars in the city, and the Black Cat's success in court, by increasingly cracking down, staging more frequent raids and mass arrests.
 One favorite tactic was to arrest drag queens, since impersonating a member of the opposite sex was, at the time, a crime.
 Sarria responded by passing out labels for the drag queens to wear reading "I am a boy" so it could not be claimed they were impersonating women.